Damian Stasiak

-Damian Stasiak (born February 20, 1990) is a Polish mixed martial artist currently competing in the Featherweight division of the Konfrontacja Sztuk Walki (KSW).
+Damian Stasiak (born February 20, 1990) is a Polish former mixed martial artist recently competing in the Featherweight division of the Konfrontacja Sztuk Walki (KSW).
 A professional competitor since 2011, he formerly competed for the Ultimate Fighting Championship (UFC), M-1 Global, BAMMA, and Absolute Championship Berkut.
-He is currently ranked #5 in the KSW Featherweight rankings.
+He was ranked #7 in the KSW Featherweight rankings at the day of his retirement bout.

 Background

 Stasiak began training in karate at the age of six, later earning his black belt (International Traditional Karate Federation), and won multiple World Championships in individual Kumite.
 Stasiak is also accomplished in Brazilian jiu-jitsu, holding the rank of brown belt.

 Mixed martial arts career

 Early career

 Stasiak made his professional debut in November 2011 where he competed primarily in regional promotions across the Eastern Europe, including stints in M-1 Global and BAMMA, where he compiled a record of 8—2 before signing with the UFC in the spring of 2015.

 Ultimate Fighting Championship

 He made his debut against Yaotzin Meza at UFC Fight Night 64 on April 11, 2014.
 He lost the back and forth fight by unanimous decision.

-Stasiak was briefly linked to a fight with Erik Perez on November 21, 2015 at The Ultimate Fighter Latin America 2 Finale.
+Stasiak was briefly linked to a fight with Erik Pérez on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
 However, Stasiak was removed from the bout for undisclosed reasons in mid-October and was replaced by Taylor Lapilus.

-Stasiak next faced Filip Pejić on April 10, 2016 at UFC Fight Night 86.
+Stasiak next faced Filip Pejić on April 10, 2016, at UFC Fight Night 86.
 He won the fight via submission in the first round.

-Stasiak faced Davey Grant on October 8, 2016 at UFC 204.
+Stasiak faced Davey Grant on October 8, 2016, at UFC 204.
 He won the fight via submission in the third round.

-Stasiak faced Pedro Munhoz on May 28, 2017 at UFC Fight Night 109.
+Stasiak faced Pedro Munhoz on May 28, 2017, at UFC Fight Night 109.
 He lost the fight by unanimous decision.

-Stasiak faced Brian Kelleher on October 21, 2017 at UFC Fight Night 118.
+Stasiak faced Brian Kelleher on October 21, 2017, at UFC Fight Night 118.
 He lost the fight via technical knockout in the third round.
 This fight earned him the Fight of the Night award.

-Stasiak met promotional newcomer Liu Pingyuan on July 22, 2018 at UFC Fight Night 134.
+Stasiak met promotional newcomer Liu Pingyuan on July 22, 2018, at UFC Fight Night 134.
 He lost the fight via unanimous decision.

-Stasiak was released by UFC in September 2018.
+Stasiak was released by the UFC in September 2018.